-The AUC will be holding a virtual hearing to review the applications and submissions received to consider the power plant and electric transmission development applications in Proceeding 27527.
-The hearing will commence on December 16, 2022, at 10 a.m.
+The AUC held a virtual hearing to review the applications and submissions received to consider the power plant and electric transmission development applications in Proceeding 27527.
+The hearing was held in December 2022.

 If you want to learn more about the review process, or for more information about how you may become involved in this proceeding, please contact us or review the information under “Get involved”.